Cy-bec/AWS_Kubernetes/README.md

 ### Deployment

 A deployment is basically the receipt and the manager for the pods.
-It will create the connections, replica sets, the ports, the amaount of pods, etc. ...
+It will create the connections, replica sets, the ports, the amount of pods, etc. ...

 Example (will create 5 pods from my docker-image on ecr):